Invasion of Privacy (album)

-Invasion of Privacy is the debut studio album by American rapper Cardi B. It was released on April 6, 2018, through Atlantic Records.
+Invasion of Privacy is the debut studio album by American rapper Cardi B. It was released on April 6, 2018, through Atlantic Records and KSR.
 The album is primarily hip-hop, but also includes elements of trap, Latin trap and R&B. It features production from 30 Roc, Andrew Watt, Benny Blanco, Boi-1da, Craig Kallman, Cubeatz, DJ Mustard, Frank Dukes, J. White Did It, Keyz, Murda Beatz, Needlz, Tainy, and Vinylz, among others.
 The album features guest appearances by Migos, Chance the Rapper, Kehlani, SZA, 21 Savage, J Balvin, Bad Bunny, and YG.

-The album debuted atop the US Billboard 200 earning 255,000 album-equivalent units in its first week, with 103,000 coming from pure album sales.
-It earned the second biggest first-week sales of 2018 at the time, while Cardi B became the first female artist to chart thirteen songs simultaneously on the Billboard Hot 100.
-The album set multiple streaming records upon release, including the largest female rap album streaming week of all time, with 202.6 million on-demand streams in its first week.
-It was supported by five singles–"Bodak Yellow", "Bartier Cardi" (featuring 21 Savage), "Be Careful", "I Like It" (with Bad Bunny and J Balvin), and "Ring" (featuring Kehlani).
-Both Diamond-certified singles "Bodak Yellow" and "I Like It" reached number one on the Billboard Hot 100, making Cardi B the first female rapper to top the chart more than once, and making the album the female rap album with the most Hot 100 number-one songs—a record later tied by her own second album, Am I The Drama?, in 2025 (two each).
+The album debuted atop the US Billboard 200 with 255,000 units earned in its first week, including 202.6 million on-demand streams—the largest female rap album streaming week of all time—and 103,000 pure copies.
+Cardi B became the first female artist to chart thirteen songs simultaneously on the Billboard Hot 100 and the album was supported by five singles–"Bodak Yellow", "Bartier Cardi" (featuring 21 Savage), "Be Careful", "I Like It" (with Bad Bunny and J Balvin), and "Ring" (featuring Kehlani).
+Both Diamond-certified singles "Bodak Yellow" and "I Like It" reached number one on the Billboard Hot 100, making Cardi B the first female rapper to top the chart more than once, and making the album the female rap album with the most Hot 100 number-one songs—a record later tied with her own second album, Am I the Drama?.